John Krikorian: Coaching career

 Krikorian was named men’s basketball coach at Christopher Newport University on June 14, 2010.
-He is just the fourth head coach in program history, and has led the Captains to amazing success, including its first three Final Four appearances and the 2023 NCAA Championship.
+He is the fourth head coach in program history, and has led the Captains to success, including three Final Four appearances and the 2023 NCAA Championship.
 His Captains squad advanced to the Final Four in 2016, 2019 and 2023.
-In his 13 seasons at the helm, Krikorian has led the Captains to 11 NCAA Tournaments, including each of the last nine years.
-Krikorian has continued the program’s remarkable history since taking over from longtime coach and Athletic Director C.J.
+In his 13 seasons, Krikorian led the Captains to 11 NCAA Tournaments, including each of the last nine years.
+Krikorian has continued the program’s history since taking over from coach and Athletic Director C.J.
 Woollum, who led the program for 26 seasons.
 His overall record at CNU is 334-76 (.814) through 13 seasons.

 Under Krikorian's leadership, CNU is one of only four teams in NCAA Division III history to reach the NCAA Tournament quarterfinals in four straight seasons (2021-24).

 Krikorian was named the inaugural Coast-To-Coast Athletic Conference Coach of the Year after being honored as the Capital Athletic Conference’s Coach of the Year the last five years of its existence.
 Krikorian’s teams at CNU won at least 18 games and advanced to the conference championship game every year since joining the league.

 In 2022, Christopher Newport posted a 27-3 record and advanced to the Elite Eight of the NCAA Division III Tournament.
 CNU won 24 straight games from late November until mid-March, the second longest winning streak in school history.

 In 2020, the Captains finished 23-6 and advanced to the Sweet 16 of the NCAA Tournament by recording victories over Colby and Nichols at Steven Institute of Technology in New Jersey.
 The Captains were scheduled to host Hobart in the NCAA’s before the remainder of the tournament was canceled due to the coronavirus.
 Christopher Newport was ranked 17th in the country in the final national poll.

 The Captains posted a 29-4 record in 2018-2019, winning both the CAC regular and post-season titles.
 CNU won four games in the NCAA Tournament, two at the Freeman Center and then two more in a sectional in Clinton, NY., where they ousted NESCAC programs, Hamilton and Williams, on back-to-back nights to reach the Final Four.
 His 2015-2016 squad finished with a 30-2 record, setting the new school all-time single season win mark, and advancing to the Final Four for the first time ever.

 Krikorian, who enjoyed a very successful four-year stint as the head coach at the United States Merchant Marine Academy, is a native of Auburn, Massachusetts.
 “Coach K” compiled a record of 65-42 (.607) at the Merchant Marine Academy, and led the squad to a 24-5 record his last season there in 2009-2010.
 The Mariners won the Landmark Conference regular-season and post-season championships that year and advanced to the second round of the NCAA Tournament.
 He was named the 2010 Landmark Conference Coach of the Year.